Zxey10/Zxey10/README.md

 ## &#x2622; About Me
-Hey I am Alex and I am learning web development!
+Hey I am Alex and I am learning to code!